ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

 1. **Sequential Data Handling**:
    - RNNs are designed to process sequential data, such as text, speech, or time-series data.
-   - Each time step in the input sequence influences the current computation and is passed forward as context for the next time step.
+   - Each time step in the input sequence influences the current computation and is passed forward as context for the next time step [53].

 2. **Hidden State**:
    - The hidden state acts as the "memory" of the network, carrying information from previous time steps.
    - At each time step, the hidden state is updated based on:
      - The input at the current time step.
-     - The hidden state from the previous time step.
+     - The hidden state from the previous time step [54].

 3. **Recurrent Connections**:
-   - Neurons in the hidden layer have recurrent connections that loop back to themselves, enabling the network to retain context across the sequence.
+   - Neurons in the hidden layer have recurrent connections that loop back to themselves, enabling the network to retain context across the sequence [55].

 4. **Output at Each Time Step**:
    - RNNs can produce:
      - An output at each time step (e.g., predicting the next word in a sentence).
-     - A single output after processing the entire sequence (e.g., sentiment analysis).
+     - A single output after processing the entire sequence (e.g., sentiment analysis) [56].

 ---